 Tier parameters allow vendors to collect data from resellers involved into the supply chain of the request.
 This feature may be needed in a number of business scenarios, including but not limited to the following:

-Tier parameters work in a way very similar to the asset parameters (see this article).
-Key difference between asset parameters and tier parameters is the actor involved.
-Asset parameters are attached to the asset itself while tier parameters are related to the reseller.
+Tier parameters work in a way very similar to the subscription parameters (see this article).
+Key difference between subscription parameters and tier parameters is the actor involved.
+Subscription parameters are attached to subscriptions while tier parameters are related to the reseller.
 Please note that Connect supports hierarchy of Tiers (up to 2) as illustrated by the following diagram:

 Note that Tiers count starts from the End-Customer (effectively “Tier Zero”) and goes up the supply chain to the Reseller and Reseller of the Reseller if needed.
 Connect associates each request with the following Tiers, where Tier-2 is optional: